The shift: from “Botox near me” to “ask the AI”

 • Allergan Aesthetics (AbbVie) generated $5.5 billion in aesthetics revenue in 2024 (AbbVie annual report), with Botox alone accounting for over $2.7 billion in US sales.

-• The neurotoxin market (Botox, Dysport, Xeomin, Jeuveau, Daxxify) alone reached approximately $4.8 billion in US revenue in 2024 (ASAPS/Deloitte estimates), with Botox commanding roughly 70% market share.
+• The neurotoxin market (Botox, Dysport, Xeomin, Jeuveau, Daxxify) alone reached approximately $4.8 billion in US revenue in 2024.

 • AmSpa estimates 8,000–10,000 medspas are currently operating in the US (2025 Industry Study), up from approximately 5,400 in 2018 — a 65%+ increase in seven years.